Lightning ‘superbolts’ can be 1,000 times brighter than ordinary flashes, study finds

 “These recent studies are beginning to shed light on the topic, showing that at least some superbolts do appear to be much brighter than normal lightning,” said Dwyer.
 “These studies are also beginning to identify what kinds of lightning are involved in superbolts and where they happen.”

 Peterson continues to redouble his efforts at unlocking the secrets behind superbolts.
-His biggest question?
-Why there is a superbolt hotspot in the northwest Pacific Ocean between Korea and Japan.
+His biggest question: Why is there a superbolt hot spot in the northwest Pacific Ocean between the Korea Peninsula and Japan?

 “The sweet spot looking for these things has not really been well-observed,” said Peterson.
 “It would be fantastic if the Japanese Meteorological Agency was to launch a [lightning mapping] instrument."